Get insider access

 • Poor passive soundstage.

-The Focal Bathys are good for commute and travel.
-Although they're bulky, even in their carrying case, they have a comfortable fit suitable for long listening sessions and are well-built.
-They have an ANC system to help block out some of the low rumble of bus or plane engines, and their battery life easily lasts through long days on the go.
+The Focal Bathys are good for commuting and traveling.
+Although they're bulky, even in their carrying case, the build quality is good, and they fit comfortably, making them suitable for long listening sessions.
+They have an ANC system to block out the low rumble of bus or plane engines, and their battery life easily lasts through long days on the go.
+If the battery drains, you can't listen to them over a wired connection or while they recharge.

 Pros